d-morrison/IntroStatActivities/08-paired.rmd

 * Shifted null distribution

-To review these concepts see Section 6.2 in the textbook.
+To review these concepts, see Section 6.2 in the textbook.

 ## COVID-19 and air pollution